RaghaviPreeti/SOC-Level-01/README.md

 - Cyber defense and detection frameworks
 - Phishing analysis and email security concepts
 - Network traffic analysis and network security monitoring
 - Introduction to detection mechanisms and rule-based alerting
+- Host-based detection mechanisms for Windows and Linux environments
+- Proactive Threat Hunting principles and methodologies
+- Introduction to detection mechanisms and rule-based alerting

 ## Repository Contents